litebird/litebird_sim/docs/source/dipole.rst

 black-body according to Planck's law:

 .. math:: \mathrm{BB}(\nu, T) = \frac{2h\nu^3}{c^2} \frac1{e^{h\nu/k_B T} - 1} = \frac{2h\nu^3}{c^2} \frac1{e^x - 1}.

-There is no numerical issue in computing the full formula, but often models use some simplifications, to make the math easier to work on the blackboard.
+There is no numerical issue in computing the complete formula, but often, models use some simplifications to make the math more manageable to work on the blackboard.
 The LiteBIRD Simulation Framework implements several simplifications of the formula, which are based on a series expansion of :eq:`dipole`; the caller must pass an object of type :class:`.DipoleType` (an `enum class
 <https://docs.python.org/3/library/enum.html>`_), whose value signals
 which kind of approximation to use: